larsks/stackcheck/README.md

 evaluation (which means you have access to all the standard Jinja2 filters and tests).

+The `url` directive provides a link to documentation further describing the recommended configuration.
+One imagines that an HTML output formatter could use this to provide contextual links.

 [jinja2]: http://jinja.pocoo.org/

 The `message` and `url` directives are used to display information in